WICG/attribution-reporting-api/EVENT.md

 deniability whether subsequent trigger events actually occurred the way they were reported.

-In order to achieve the privacy goals listed above the API has various rate limits, which can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md)
+In order to achieve the privacy goals listed above the API has various rate limits, which can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md) for Chromium.

 ### Trigger Data